mrange/so-you-think-you-can-code-2025/day20/readme.md

 I'm not exactly sure what's going on behind the scenes to garble up my data so dramatically, but at least the problem can be solved easily.

 Even after that, I had strange results.
 My circles were all over the place.
-Rather than a nice vertical stack filling a cylinder, they seemed to be going down instead of up.
-After a couple of hours of conclusion, I finally figured out my mistake: I had thought I was dispatching the shader with the number of *invocations*, but you actually specify the number of *workgroups*.
+Rather than a nice vertical stack filling a cylinder, they seemed to be going down instead of up in larger and larger rings.
+After a couple of hours of confusion, I finally figured out my mistake: I had thought I was dispatching the shader with the number of *invocations*, but you actually specify the number of *workgroups*.
 Remember what I said earlier about out-of-bounds array access?
 Yeah, that was wreaking merry havoc.
 Plus, this is where I discovered that my buffer size calculation was too small.
 But, after *finally* fixing the problem, I got the stack of cylinders I was looking for...

 ![A stack of layers of concentric rings with a red-blue gradient along each one.](assets/cylinder.png)